ADACS-Australia/mwa_trigger/docs/prop_api_processing.rst

-Utility Functions for Main Processing
+Utility Functions for Processing
 =====================================

 The utility functions for main processing are stored in the `utils` module.

-After receiving a new or existing proposal with other associated data, the following functions are used to process the data.
+After receiving a new or existing proposal with other associated data from the web app, the following functions are used to process the data.

 Main functions for Processing
 ---------------------------------